-

 - The date the notary’s commission expires

-A notary official seal should never be loaned to another person.
-It must be securely guarded as the important device that it is.
+Never loan your officiual seal to another person.
+It must be securely guarded because it is an important device.
 Therefore, keep it in a secure place.

-If you need to discard a seal, don’t simply be put into the trash can.
-Remember, if fallen into the wrong hands it could be used to create fraud.
+If you need to discard a seal, don’t simply put it into the trash can.
+Remember, if in the wrong hands it could potentially create fraud.
 Therefore, you should remove the rubber from the tamp housing.
-Then cut-up the rubber so that it cannot be used again.
+Then cut-up the rubber preventing it from further use.

 If you have other questions, feel free to visit our FAQ page.
 From the homepage, just click on the Blog tab to see our other article topics.
 We hope that you find this article instructive.
 You can purchase a notary stamp, and other notarial supplies online.
 Notary Public Stamps is certainly a credible source.